Saeidhoseinipour/ELBMcoclust/README.md

 - All datasets and algorithm codes are available on GitHub as [`ELBMcoclust`]() repository.

 ## Supplementary material
-- More deatial about **Classic3** is avalible in Readme.md of datasets.
+- More deatial about **Classic3** is avalible [here](https://github.com/Saeidhoseinipour/ELBMcoclust/tree/main/Models)
-- For additional visulazation see here
+- For additional visulazation see [here](https://github.com/Saeidhoseinipour/ELBMcoclust/tree/main/Models)
 - Webscraping via API for collacting text dataset from websites and ChatGPT

 ## References